In My Own Words

 What I’m Like

 I’m kind of an introverted, sensitive Cancer.
 I think about meaning a lot, why we’re here, how the universe works, and what dogs and babies think about.
 As a result I can be very serious.
-So I’m lucky to have Doris and Nate around, because with them it somehow all ends up being really funny instead of tragic.
+So I’m lucky to have Doris, Nate, and JJ around, because with them it somehow all ends up being really funny instead of tragic.
 My job is to laugh at everything they say.
+I’m also very woo.

 Things I Like

-Strong dark roast coffee brewed in a french press with half and half, dogs, meditation, new notebooks, dusk light, cooking dinner at home, Belgian beer, trees, teddy bears, Greek yogurt, organic vegetable gardening, word games, old hardwood floors, one-on-one conversation, rhyming (especially internal rhyming), old maps, The Weather Channel, yoga, a really good pair of jeans, visionaries and musical suspensions.
+Strong dark roast decaf coffee brewed in an Aeropress or an Italian macchinetta with half and half or frothed milk, dogs, meditation, new notebooks, dusk light, cooking fancy dinners at home, Belgian beer, trees, teddy bears, Greek yogurt, organic vegetable gardening, word games (and wordplay), old hardwood floors, one-on-one conversation, rhyming (especially internal rhyming), well-written novels and memoirs, old maps, herons, egrets, and other magical birds, The Weather Channel, dark chocolate salted caramels, Bikram yoga, femmes, thunderstorms, a really good pair of jeans, visionaries, hope, and musical suspensions.

 Dislikes

 That sound that people make after they take a sip of a hot drink that’s a combination of a loud exhale and a satisfied grunt, driving more than twelve hours in one day, the concept of “chick lit” or “chick flicks” (what does that even mean except that it contains a female protagonist?).
-I also dislike the news, especially the authoritative scientific rationalistic tone of the New York Times (although I also read the New York Times pretty much every day).
+Also automatic flush toilets that flush constantly – why are those still around when water is running out?
+I also dislike the news, especially the authoritative scientific rationalistic tone of the New York Times (although I also read the New York Times pretty much every day), see also: science as religion.
+People who laugh at or seem bewildered or disappointed that we’re called Girlyman, see also: the idea that men should always be masculine and women should always be feminine.
+Chain restaurants.
+Pessimism.
+Instant coffee.